nroduit/nroduit.github.io/content/faq.en.md

 The viewer loads automatically images from DICOMDIR or from directories configured in "weasis/conf/config.properties (by default `weasis.portable.dicom.directory=dicom,DICOM,IMAGES,images`).

+For burning studies with Weasis, and additionnal plugin must be activated.
+In the web distribution, add weasis-ext.war.
+In the portable distribution, 1) uncompress weasis-ext.war, 2) copy weasis-isowriter-x.x.x.jar into weasis-portable/weasis/, 3) replace the file conf/ext-config.properties, 4) edit ext-config.properties and modify ${weasis.codebase.ext.url} by ${weasis.codebase.url}

 For burning Weasis with dcm4chee-cdw, look at [Write weasis-portable to DICOM CDs with dcm4chee-cdw](../getting-started/dcm4chee/#write-weasis-portable-to-dicom-cds-with-dcm4chee-cdw).
 {{% /expand%}}